-The information that a proposed school must provide in order to demonstrate that it has the capacity to comply with the requirements for accreditation are detailed in section 6.1 of the Manual.
+A system of non-government schools must have in place a process for considering applications for initial accreditation.
+The information that a registered school must provide to the registration system in order to demonstrate the capacity to comply with the requirements of accreditation are detailed in section 8 of the Manual.

-Under section 86 of the Education Act, applications for initial accreditation are referred to Inspectors who, after considering the information provided by the applicant and a visit to the proposed site, prepare a report with a recommendation as to whether or not the proposed school should be accredited.
-The Registration Committee, under delegation from NESA, in accordance with this section of the Education Act then deals with the recommendation.
+If the approved authority for the registration system is satisfied that the requirements for accreditation will be met the authority may submit a recommendation for initial accreditation to the Registration Committee.
+The Registration Committee, under delegation from NESA, in accordance with section 86 of the Education Act then deals with the recommendation.